 In most cases you are likely to be worse off if you transfer out of a defined benefit scheme, even if your employer gives you an incentive to leave.
 The cash value may be less than the value of the defined benefit payments to you and your eventual pension payments will depend on the performance of the new scheme, with the risk that the scheme does not deliver the returns that you expect.

-However there are risks to staying too – the main one being that the employer will go bust and not be able to pay the pension promised.
+For example, there are risks to staying too – the employer could go bust and not be able to pay the pension promised.
 While the Pension Protection Fund may provide you with compensation in these circumstances, the benefits are likely to be less than you would have otherwise received.

 If the value of your pension assets in a defined benefit scheme is more than £30,000, Government rules require your pension provider to ensure that you have taken regulated financial advice before allowing the transfer to proceed.